2016 VR Comparison Guide

 The Oculus Rift has built-in headphones, which contribute to a simple- and unified-feeling product.

 Note that we're counting the Oculus Store as the Rift's primary storefront, and Steam for the Vive.
-But both headsets can run content from both stores (though not always optimized).
+But both headsets can often run content from both stores (though not always optimized or user-friendly).

 PSVR launched with a good gaming lineup, as you'd expect from a PlayStation product, but we can't stress enough how much its glitchy motion-control-tracking spoils that, at least for titles that aren't gamepad-based.